 - organizational structure includes an executive director or equivalent, finance officer and a board of directors or equivalent

-- undertake, as a key function, elementary and secondary education support for groups of First Nation communities/schools
+- undertake, as a key function, elementary and secondary education support for groups of First Nations communities or schools

 - be in a sound financial position

-- agree to produce publicly available annual reports on education partnership projects and expenditures, and
+- agree to produce publicly available annual reports on education partnership projects and expenditures

 - if new, replace an existing organization or an amalgamation of existing organizations